A broken button and a broken promise

 Thoughts

 It (probably) makes for a decent NAS!
 It’s just a shame that the writing’s already on the wall.
-I suppose that getting inside again to physically transfer the hard drive, or even just copying the contents to a new location wouldn’t be too hard in two years time, when macOS 27 would presumably come out.
+I suppose that getting inside again to physically extract the hard drive, or even just copying the contents to a new location wouldn’t be too hard in two years time, when macOS 27 would presumably come out.

 Would my M1 Macbook Air be compatible?
 More importantly, would it be smart to update my laptop’s software, given that a new release is bound to just add cruft and slow it down?
 Will “Time Machine” backups be transferrable to something else come then?
 These are all hypotheticals I can’t be bothered to answer now.